Ministry of Justice (United Kingdom): UK-wide

 Prior to the formation of the Coalition Government in May 2010, the ministry handled relations between the British Government and the three devolved administrations: the Northern Ireland Executive; the Scottish Government; and the Welsh Government.

 Responsibility for devolution was then transferred to the re-established position of Deputy Prime Minister, based in the Cabinet Office.
 He also assumed responsibility for political and constitutional reform, including reform of the House of Lords, the West Lothian Question, electoral policy, political party funding reform and royal succession.

 After 2015, responsibility for devolution was transferred back to the ministry as well as the three offices for Scotland, Wales and Northern Ireland until 2019 when it was transferred to the Minister for the Union in the Prime Minister's Office.
-The role is currently held by the Prime Minister, Rishi Sunak.
 Reform of the House of Lords was given to the Leader of the House of Lords and the Cabinet Office.
 The West Lothian Question was given to the Leader of the House of Commons as was electoral policy and political party funding reform which is now handled by the Speakers Committee on Electoral Reform and the House Leader.
 Royal succession was given back to the ministry.

 The Secretary of State for Justice had responsibility for a commission on a British bill of rights.
-The British bill of rights was a plan to implement human rights through national law, instead of the European Convention on Human Rights being part of our law through the Human Rights Act 1998.
+The British bill of rights was a plan to implement human rights through national law, instead of the European Convention on Human Rights being part of UK law through the Human Rights Act 1998.
 This would have also ended the binding authority the European Court of Human Rights has over British courts.
 This was later shelved, but recently, this has gained support since the UK left the European Union.

 The Ministry of Justice retained the following UK-wide remit: